 The Board considers itself sufficiently independent.
 The QCA Code suggests that a board should have at least two independent non-executive directors.
-The Board have considered each non-executive directors' length of service and interests in the share capital of the Group and consider that Mr Connolly and the recently appointed Mr Wakefield are independent of the executive management and free from any undue extraneous influences which might otherwise affect their judgement.
+The Board have considered each non-executive directors' length of service and interests in the share capital of the Group and consider that Mr Wakefield and Mr Davies are independent of the executive management and free from any undue extraneous influences which might otherwise affect their judgement.
 All board members are fully aware of their fiduciary duty under company law and consequently seek at all times to act in the best interests of the Company as a whole.

 The role of the independent non-executive directors is to bring independent judgement to Board deliberations and decisions.
 The independent non-executive directors have no personal financial interest, other than as shareholders, in the matters to be decided.
 Whilst the Company is guided by the provisions of the QCA Code in respect of the independence of directors, it gives regard to the overall effectiveness and independence of the contribution made by directors to the Board in considering their independence and does not consider a director's period of service in isolation to determine this independence.
-The Board acknowledge that the tenure of Mr Connolly, who joined the Board in 2007, is over the suggested nine years for directors but the Board considers him to be independent in terms of character and judgement.

 The Board has sub-committees appointed to review the specific matters of Audit, Remuneration and Nominations.
-The Audit and Remuneration Committees are chaired by Mr Connolly and the Nominations Committee is chaired by Mr Wakefield.
+The Audit and Remuneration Committees are chaired by Mr Davies and the Nominations Committee is chaired by Mr Wakefield.
 Further details are provided under principle 9, below.